surajmehra970/CodeMasterSM/README.md

     /about              # About page
   /components           # Reusable UI components
-  /data                 # Data files for courses and content /services             # Services for interacting with Firebase /types                # TypeScript type definitions /scripts                # Scripts for data migration
+  /data                 # Data files for courses and content
+    /courseContent      # Daily content stored as TypeScript files /dsaCourse.ts       # Course structure definition /services             # Service layer for content retrieval /types                # TypeScript type definitions
 ```

 ## Adding New Content

-You can add new content in two ways:
+You can add new content by:

-1. **Using the Firebase Console:**
-   - Navigate to your Firestore Database
+1. **Creating a new day content file:**
+   - Create a new TypeScript file in `src/data/courseContent/` following the existing pattern
+   - Export the content with the appropriate type
-   - Add documents to the appropriate collections
+   - Import and add it to the `courseContentMap` in `src/data/courseContent/index.ts`

-2. **Updating the source code:**
+2. **Updating existing content:**
-   - Modify `src/data/dsaCourse.ts` with new content
-   - Run `npm run migrate:course` to upload to Firebase
+   - Modify the appropriate day file in `src/data/courseContent/`
+   - Your changes will be available immediately after refreshing

 ## Contributing